Dr. Kaproth's Research Projects

 2. Training in statistics, plant biology/ecology, ecophysiology, plant systematics, and experimental design;

-3. Teaching opportunities (Teach Assistantship with $10k stipend and tuition waiver);
+3. Teaching opportunities (TA with $10k stipend during Spring and Fall semesters, with a tuition waiver);

-5. Contacts in academia and with regional partners (University of Montana, Michigan State University, MN Dept. of Natural Resources, the University of Minnesota, The Prairie Enthusiasts, Morton Arboretum, etc.)
+5. Contacts in academia and with regional partners (Montana State University, Michigan State University, University of Minnesota, MN Dept. of Natural Resources, The Prairie Enthusiasts, Morton Arboretum, etc.)

 6. An ally and an environment that encourages a healthy work-life balance (i.e. gentle reminders of ways to thrive as a grad student)